“Karl Jenkins has to be one of the most multi talented and popular composers of our time.”

 Biography

 Sir Karl Jenkins CBE is, globally, among the most performed living composers.
-In 2023 his music was played at the Coronation of King Charles III, The Armed Man: A Mass for Peace gained the unique status of having achieved “1000 Weeks” in the UK Classical chart, ranked fourth in the Classic FM Hall of Fame – the highest position for a living composer, fifth in a list of Great British Classics and selected to represent the decade 2000-2009 in BBC Radio 3’s Soundscape of a Century.
+In 2023 his music was played at the Coronation of King Charles III, and in the same year The Armed Man: A Mass for Peace gained the unique status of having achieved “1000 Weeks” in the UK Classical chart and was selected to represent the decade 2000-2009 in BBC Radio 3’s Soundscape of a Century.
+In 2025 The Armed Man reached no. 2 in the Classic FM “Hall of Fame” poll of the UK’s favourite classical music works, the highest-ever for a living composer.

-Together with his global ‘cross-genre’ phenomenon Adiemus (1995), his best-known work is The Armed Man: A Mass for Peace (2000), which has received 3000 performances around the globe since its millennium premiere.
+Together with his global ‘cross-genre’ phenomenon Adiemus (1995), his best-known work is The Armed Man: A Mass for Peace (2000), which has received over 3000 performances around the globe since its millennium premiere.

-Memorable performances include, New York on the 10th anniversary of 9/11 and the Mercedes Benz Arena, Berlin with the World Orchestra for Peace and a choir of 2000 from 30 countries, commemorating 100 years since the end of World War I.
+Memorable performances include New York on the 10th anniversary of 9/11 and the Mercedes Benz Arena, Berlin with the World Orchestra for Peace and a choir of 2000 from 30 countries, commemorating 100 years since the end of World War I.

 Karl Jenkins has 17 ‘gold and platinum’ discs for his output.
 Alongside his solo recordings, he has written music for Sir Bryn Terfel, Dame Kiri Te Kanawa, Dame Evelyn Glennie, Leslie Garrett, Rolando Villazon, Milos Karadaglic, Jess Gillam and the London Symphony Orchestra.